 Reactive oxygen species (ROS) and reactive nitrogen species (RNS) are generated by the normal metabolism of aerobic organisms (Arfin et al., 2021).
-These reactive species can also be generated following exposure to exogenous genotoxins such as environmental pollutants (ionizing radiation. heavy metals. radioactive hydrocarbons). compounds.
-During chronic oxidative stress, ROS can cause damage biological severe to macromolecules including nucleic acids, membrane lipids and proteins (Sanna and Fadda, 2022).
-The oxidative degradations biological macromolecules of are associated the development to or aggravation of many pathologies such as neurodegenerative diseases (Alzheimer's Parkinson's diseases). and diabetes. obesity, cardiovascular diseases and cancer (Liguori et al., 2018; Vona et al., 2021).
+These reactive species can also be generated following exposure to exogenous genotoxins such as environmental pollutants (ionizing radiation, heavy compounds, metals. radioactive hydrocarbons).
+During chronic oxidative stress, ROS can cause severe damage to biological macromolecules including nucleic acids, membrane lipids and proteins (Sanna and Fadda, 2022).
+The oxidative degradations of biological macromolecules are associated to the development or aggravation of many pathologies such as neurodegenerative diseases (Alzheimer's and Parkinson's diseases), diabetes, obesity, cardiovascular diseases and cancer (Liguori et al., 2018; Vona et al., 2021).

 Arsenic trioxide is a genotoxic agent resulting from environmental pollution.
-It a major contaminant of several is groundwater (Bellamri et al., 2018).
+It is contaminant major of several а groundwater (Bellamri et al., 2018).
 The genotoxicity of arsenic trioxide involves two mechanisms: an increase in the intracellular level of ROS following its deleterious action on antioxidant enzymes and a suppression of the endogenous DNA damage repair system (Faita et al., 2013; Dashner-Titus et al., 2020).
 Previous studies demonstrated that arsenic trioxide causes normal peripheral blood lymphocytes death through mitochondrial pathway via enhancing oxidative stress (Zarei et al., 2019).
-Under oxidative stress conditions, when the endogenous systems preserving DNA integrity prove for insufficient to fight against the harmful effects of ROS and other genotoxic agents, it is then primordial to help the cells by supply of exogenous bioactive compounds from fruits and vegetables.
+Under oxidative stress conditions, when the endogenous systems for preserving DNA integrity prove insufficient to fight against the harmful effects of ROS and other genotoxic agents, it is then primordial to help the cells by supply of exogenous bioactive compounds from fruits and vegetables.

 Fruits and vegetables are a good source of health-promoting bioactive compounds (Li et al., 2016).
 Indeed, epidemiological studies have shown that there is a correlation between the consumption of foods rich in polyphenols (fruits and vegetables) and a lower risk of the onset of age-related diseases such as neurodegenerative diseases and cancers (Obeng et al., 2020).
 This relationship is often attributed to the potent antioxidant flavonoids and other polyphenols which have redox properties to directly remove reactive oxygen species.
-These compounds could also induce the expression of genes coding for antioxidant.
+These compounds could also induce the expression of genes for coding antioxidant.
 DNA protection/repair enzymes (Cas and Ghidoni, 2018).